top of page

 Professional Development

-Connections and Community are such a beloved part of our 4-H program and creating spaces where all 4-H professionals can gather to reflect on the joyful pieces, roadblocks and problem solving creates a roadway for blooming.
+Connections and Community are such a beloved part of our 4-H program.
+Creating spaces where all 4-H professionals can gather to reflect on the joyful pieces, roadblocks and problem solving creates a roadway for blooming.
 Whether you are brand new to 4-H, have spent your career in 4-H or fall somewhere in between the NYS 4-H team has created a virtual, shared coworking space to support our collaborative work across NYS.
 We imagine the coworking space as an opportunity to strengthen the 4-H community through relationship building, shared resources and storytelling.

 We are excited to listen to your feedback, brainstorm and network together on topics along with using this space as a way to support connections and professional development in our 4-H program.